 "Why aren't people buying from me?"

-Are you spending endless hours marketing your services but still not selling much?
-Or selling nothing at all?
+Are you spending endless hours marketing your services but still not getting many clients?
+Or no client at all?

 When people don't buy from you, do you automatically assume they think you are too expensive?
 Do you immediately want to lower your price in order to get the sale?